 - Trainees finishing the MDS programme are finding it hard to secure new jobs in the current environment.
 The food sector needs to ensure it is investing in its future leaders.
 MDS is helping these trainees by promoting the fact they are available and some of them are doing an extra secondment in their member business.
 Fingers crossed we won’t break our record of every trainee having a role when they leave.

 Three forecasts for the sector

-- Brexit and the increased number of modern facilities wanting UK-trained management has already enticed many Eastern Europeans back home.
-There will be a renewed interest in nurturing home-grown future leaders who will hopefully spend their career in our industry.
+- Brexit and the increased number of modern facilities wanting UK-trained management have already enticed many Eastern Europeans back home.
+There will be a renewed interest in nurturing home-grown future leaders who will hopefully spend their careers in our industry.

 - The acknowledgement of the food and fresh produce industry as a key service, and recognition that it can ride significant turbulence or a recession, means there will be a greater interest in it as a career.
 We are in a strong position to attract, for example, engineers interested in automation to assist with fruit picking and packing lines.